aronjanosch/IPTV-Restream/README.md

 > If you only need the **synchronization** functionality, you may only run the [frontend](/frontend/README.md).
 >
 > Be aware, that this'll require additional configuration/adaption and won't be officially supported.
 It is recommended to [run the whole project as once](#run-with-docker-preferred).
+---
+Is there a option to limit access of channel management?

+> Yes, you can enable [**Admin Mode**](/deployment/README.md#admin-mode) in the configuration to restrict channel management to authenticated administrators only.

 ## Contribute & Contact
 Feel free to open discussions and issues for any type of requests.
 Don't hesitate to contact me, if you have any problems with the setup.